 If your air fryer is still under warranty, you should be able to send it back to the manufacturer for repair or even exchange.
-Otherwise, your only option is to take it to a electrical repair shop.
-Although, in most cases the cost of the repair is almost the same as the cost of a new air fryer!
+Otherwise, your only option is to take it to an electrical repair shop.
+Although, in most cases, the cost of the repair is almost the same as the cost of a new air fryer!
 This option is properly only for the environmentally conscious 🙂

 If you don’t know what the warranty is for your air fryer, you can either check on the official website of your air fryer manufacturer.
 Below is an example of the Cosori website.
 Just make sure that you are viewing the version of the website for your country.
 Take Philips, for example, they have many different websites for the different countries they operate in.
 The warranty information may differ from country to country.

 The other option is to check with the retailer you bought the air fryer from.
 For example, below is a screenshot taken from an air fryer product listing on Amazon.
 By clicking through the ‘warranty & support’ section, you will be taken to the full write up of the warranty.

 I sincerely hope that this article helped you get your air fryer working again and, if not, gave you an idea of what to do next.
 After the annoyance of your favorite kitchen appliances breaking, at least you have some steps to follow.